astral-sh/uv/CONTRIBUTING.md

 ### Windows

-You can install CMake from the [installers](https://cmake.org/download/) or with `pipx install cmake` (make sure that the pipx install path is in `PATH`, pipx complains if it isn't).
+You can install CMake from the [installers](https://cmake.org/download/) or with `pipx install cmake`.

 ## Testing

 For running tests, we recommend [nextest](https://nexte.st/).

+If tests fail due to a mismatch in the JSON Schema, run: `cargo dev generate-json-schema`.

 ### Python